 Rudy Polwin, AIA

-In an effort to remain actively engaged with the community Rudy teaches and is a recurring juror at Yestermorrow Design/Build School and serves on the Development Review Board for the Town of Waitsfield.
+In Vermont, Rudy has helped carry forward the Mad River Valley’s design-build culture through practice, teaching, and collaboration.
+He teaches and serves as a recurring juror at Yestermorrow Design/Build School and serves on the Development Review Board for the Town of Waitsfield.

 Zachary Stepp, Assoc.
 AIA